What is a foam roller?

 SMR techniques help break up trigger points, and soothe tight fascia, while increasing blood flow and circulation to the soft tissues.
-This can lead to improved range of motion, flexibility and movement, increased blood flow, and will assist in returning your muscles to normal function.
+Techniques such as foam rolling can lead to improved range of motion, flexibility and movement, increased blood flow, and will assist in returning your muscles to normal function.

 Different types of foam rollers